-The Company has \$1,250,000 on deposit with a clearing organization as part of its clearing agreement.
+The Company has \$2,000,000 on deposit with a clearing organization as part of its clearing agreement.
 This amount is included in due from broker dealers on the statement of financial condition.
 The Company has \$750,000 on deposit with a financial institution as part of a guarantee agreement, which is included in prepaids and other assets on the statement of financial condition.
-The Company also has \$62,391 at a financial institution in a special reserve account for the exclusive benefit of customers in accordance with SEC Rule 15c3-3 as it relates to commission rebate from brokers, which is reflected in cash and cash equivalents on the statement of financial condition.
+The Company also has \$34,253 at a financial institution in a special reserve account for the exclusive benefit of customers in accordance with SEC Rule 15c3-3 as it relates to commission rebate from brokers, which is reflected in cash and cash equivalents on the statement of financial condition.

-The following table provides a reconciliation of cash and cash equivalents and restricted cash reported within the statement of financial condition to the statement of changes in cash flows.
+The following table provides a reconciliation of cash and cash equivalents and restricted cash reported within the statement of financial condition.